Audience: Applicants, participants and alumni of the „Cybersecurity in universities – study visits to the U.S.” program

 As required by data protection legislation, we have strict security procedures regarding the storage and disclosure of personal data.
 The personal data that we collect about you may be transferred to, and stored at, or processed in one or more countries outside the European Economic Area (“EEA”) which have not yet been deemed by the Commission to offer adequate data protection such as the United States of America.

-- the right to have your personal data rectified if it is inaccurate or incomplete;
+- have your personal data rectified if it is inaccurate or incomplete;

-- the right to have your personal data deleted or removed if there is no reason for its continued storage and processing;
+- have your personal data deleted or removed if there is no reason for its continued storage and processing;

-- the right to object to your personal data being processed and to restrict the processing of your personal data in certain circumstances;
+- object to your personal data being processed and to restrict the processing of your personal data in certain circumstances;

-- the right to request the transfer of your personal data to another party;
+- request the transfer of your personal data to another party;

-- the right to lodge a complaint with a supervisory authority in your country (in Poland: Inspector General for the Protection of Personal Data).
+- the right to lodge a complaint with a supervisory authority in your country (in Poland: President of the Personal Data Protection Office); and

 Your data will not be processed in an automated manner and will not be profiled.